-Under the terms of the pledge, participating governments and financial institutions will use the PACTA methodology devised by 2° Investing Initiative to compare their investments and financing with climate benchmarks.
+Under the terms of the pledge, participating governments and financial institutions are using the PACTA methodology devised by 2° Investing Initiative to compare their investments and financing with climate benchmarks.

 The first assessments started in early 2020 and involve the governments of Austria, Denmark, Italy, Luxembourg, Norway, Portugal, Spain, and Sweden, in addition to Switzerland and the Netherlands.
+The assessment is also expected to be deployed in France with Finance for Tomorrow as part of Finance ClimAct, an initiative to help implement the EU Sustainable Finance Action Plan.
 Private financial institutions, their industry representatives, public financial institutions, and supervisory authorities can also voluntarily participate.
 The expanded model will later be made available for asset managers and banks, in addition to Swiss pension funds and insurance companies.

 Participants can directly access the assessment platform here.

 New report: Bridging the Gap – Measuring Progress on the Climate Goal Alignment & Climate Actions of Swiss Financial Institutions

 Published in November 2020, this broad, comparable analysis covering all major Swiss financial market participants shows progress on alignment with climate goals, but major gaps remain.
 Switzerland is the first of several major European financial centers – including France, Austria, Sweden, and Norway – to measure progress on finance-related climate goals in the run-up to COP26.

 The report is based on a climate compatibility assessment of 179 Swiss financial institutions representing around 80% of the market, more than double the number of institutions that participated in the 2017 pilot study.
 A new module for Swiss real estate and mortgage portfolios also enabled the assessment of three-quarters of all Swiss residential properties.